TK-2019/Optimizing-NFL-Strategies/README.md

 2. Impact of Catch Separation: Greater separation increases the likelihood of successful passes.
 3. Offense Formation Analysis: Radar charts highlight formations with higher success rates.

-The code for same is uploaded in insights folder.
+The code for same is uploaded in insights.py.

-The full project report is also uploaded for reference.